Back to Main Page

 State Funding Facts for Centennial BOCES

-Since 2009-10, the state has not been able to fully meet its constitutional obligation to equalize funding for school districts and the loss in state share has been tracked by the Budget Stabilization Factor (formerly known as the Negative Factor).
+The state was not able to fully meet its constitutional obligation to equalize funding for school

 Loss in state share for the 2020-21 school year: ($55,608,546)